Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

-- A walking test can help him see how your child's feet and legs point as he walks.
-He will also look to see if your child's legs are bowed.
+- A walking test can help the provider see how your child's feet and legs point as he or she walks.
+The provider will also look to see if your child's legs are bowed.

-- A sitting test will help him see if your child sits in the W pattern.
+- A sitting test will help the provider see if your child sits in the W pattern.
 Children with a twisted thighbone prefer to sit in this position because it is more comfortable for them.

 How is intoeing treated?

-Your child may need treatment if his foot position does not straighten on its own.
-He may also need treatment if his intoeing is caused by a problem such as cerebral palsy or clubfoot.
+Your child's intoeing may need treatment if the foot position does not straighten on its own.
+Treatment may also be needed if your child's intoeing is caused by a problem such as cerebral palsy or clubfoot.
 Most intoeing treatment is meant for babies who have not started to walk.
-Your healthcare provider can tell you if your toddler or older child needs treatment.
+Your child's healthcare provider can tell you if your toddler or older child needs treatment.

 - Stretches may help your infant's foot straighten.
-Your child's healthcare provider will tell you if he thinks the stretches might help.
+Your child's healthcare provider will tell you if stretches might help.
 They do not work for every infant.
-If he does recommend the stretches, he will show you how to do them.
+If the stretches are recommended, the provider will show you how to do them.

 - Casts or braces may be used to help move your child's feet to the correct position.
-His healthcare provider will apply a cast or brace and leave it in place for a time.
-He will then remove it and move the foot closer to the correct position.
-Then he will apply a new cast or brace.
+A healthcare provider will apply a cast or brace and leave it in place for a time.
+It will then be removed and the foot will be moved closer to the correct position.
+Then a new cast or brace will be applied.
 This will continue for up to 6 months.
-Your child's healthcare provider may wait until your child is 4 to 6 months old before starting.
+Your child's provider may wait until your child is 4 to 6 months old before starting.
 This is to make sure the intoeing is not going to go away on its own.
 The goal is to have the intoeing corrected before your child starts walking.